brendanddev/struccs/README.md

 # Arrays from Scratch (In C)    v1.0

-A dynamic, memory-efficient array implementation from scratch in C. This array automatically resizes, either growing or shrinking its internal storage while maintaining fast element access, insertion, and removal.
+A dynamic, memory-efficient array implementation from scratch in C. This project includes both a type-specific integer array and a **generic array** that supports any data type through `void*` pointers, both featuring automatic resizing and efficient memory management.

-Once this is complete, I plan to build on it by creating a **generic dynamically resizing array** that supports **`void*` types**, allowing storage of any data type while maintaining efficiency.

 ---